Looking for how nonverbal communication impacts sales? Your body language sends wordless cues long before you try to close a sale.

 Nod.
-Nodding is another sign of being engaged and agreeing with someone.
+Nodding is another sign of being engaged.
+It shows active listening and agreeing with someone.

 Arms open.
 Hold your arms open and loose to show a welcoming attitude.
 Arms folded over your chest indicate you are unsympathetic, authoritative, and at some level, you are closing yourself off from the other person.

 Stand side-by-side not face-to-face.
 When you present merchandise standing by your shopper’s side, it is non-threatening.
-This allows you to do a sideways lean, which is friendly and non-threatening.
+This allows you to do a sideways lean, which is friendly and shows a good rapport.

 An old-school tip says to mirror your customer’s body posture.
 For example, if they use their hands a lot, you mirror that.
 If their arms are open, so are yours.

-I’ve found some truth in this, but if the shopper suddenly crosses their legs and arms, you don’t want to mirror that.
+I’ve found some truth in this, but if the shopper suddenly has crossed arms and legs, you don’t want to mirror that.
 Their body is telling you they are closed off.
 You don’t want yours to say the same thing!

 You need to maintain an open stance and see what you said or did to close them off.
-I’ve found addressing it with something like, “Did I just say something to put you off?” is a good way to bring them back.
+You don't even need to see their facial expression.
+I’ve found addressing it directly with something like, “Did I just say something to put you off?” is a good way to bring them back.